BryTheWiseGuy/vapor-game-store-cli/README.md

 ## Installation

-**NOTE:** Python v3.8 is required to use this application.
-Please see the official Python documentation for instructions on how to ensure Python v3.8 is installed and configured on your machine.
+**NOTE:** Python v3.8 and `pipenv` are required to use this application.
+Please see the official Python and `pipenv` documentation for instructions on how to ensure these are both installed and configured on your machine.

 To install and use this application, please follow the steps below: